kgryte/resolve-app-path/README.md

 	the application root is `/foo/bar/app/root`.

-*	When an alternative dependency strategy is used, e.g., copy and paste or this module as a `git` submodule, where this module is not located in a `node_modules` directory, the module also attempts to find the nearest `package.json` walking up from the [current working directory](https://github.com/kgryte/utils-cwd).
+*	When an alternative dependency strategy is used, e.g., copy and paste or `git` submodule, where this module is not located in a `node_modules` directory, the module also attempts to find the nearest `package.json` walking up from the [current working directory](https://github.com/kgryte/utils-cwd).
 For example, given the following directory structure,

 	```
 	/